EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 In general, it's based on a personal project https://www.diffchecker.com/t7GS8iEi/ where i thought of a bunch of characters and ideas, so this game will be centered around elements from the project.
 Whether or not this becomes a series based around that project and how far it'll grow depends.

+Note: In the cutscene placeholder script, you can see planned lines that could show up in cutscenes or at least show hints of the story.
+I also have this file with plans for the game in general: https://rentry.co/nortubel-story-plans
 # A few current goals (Or rather wishes, to be honest; Will definitely need help) are/were:
 Done (Even if it could be better):
 * MAIN/PAUSE MENU'S: They exist and have basic features (Start/resume the game, quit game, fullscreen/window options and sound/music settings); Both still need work because of either missing features or needing tweaks and fixes; Aesthetic/art style is also worth considering.